Oghma-Infinium/Revenant/Documentation/CONFIG.md

 ### Wheel Editing

 Changes to the wheel can be made when you open the wheel in either the inventory or magic menu.
-Hold down on the D-pad to open.
+Hold G or down on the D-pad to open.
 When you open the wheel in these two menus, the background will grey out, suggesting that you're now in **edit mode**.

 #### Creation